Why aren't duplication metrics being calculated?¶

 The Commits and Pull Request pages display an empty New Duplication tab.

-The analysis logs for commits will not display a duplication analysis task for the tool corresponding to the affected language.
+The analysis logs for commits won't display a duplication analysis task for the tool corresponding to the affected language.

 As a workaround, if you are exceeding the maximum number of source code files: